aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 JavaScript lets us get away with errors, while Java will enforce its rules before allowing us to run the code.
 After all, wouldn't it be better for a car to tell us our brakes are out and refuse to start, rather than letting us drive around without working brakes?

-> Fun fact: What we just described is the difference between **statically-typed** languages (like Java) and **dynamically-typed** languages (like JavaScript).
-We won't go into too much detail here, but now you have two more computer science terms to add to your toolbelt.
+> Fun fact: What we just described is the difference between **statically typed** languages (like Java) and **dynamically typed** languages (like JavaScript).
+We won't go into too much detail here, but now you have two more computer science terms to add to your tool belt.

 #### Step 2: Run

-When the file is successfully compiled, you should notice a new file with a `.class` extension has been created — this is our compiled class.
+When the file is successfully compiled, you should notice a new file with a `.class` extension has been created: This is our compiled class.
 Now, we can actually run the code with the command `java HowdyPardner`.
 (That's right — we can't run a file until it's compiled.
 A file with a `.java` extension won't run, but a compiled file with the `.class` extension will run.)

 When we start using the Eclipse IDE, we won't have to do any of this.
-The application will automatically compile our code when we save the file.
-And you can run the file by clicking one button.
-Thanks, abstraction!
+The application will automatically compile our code when we save the file, and you can run the file by clicking one button.

-## Variable Declarations (5 mins)
+## Variable Declaration (5 mins)

 To start writing our own functions, we'll have to declare variables at some point.